Sebuliba-Adrian/DoofRestfulApi/README.md

 6. You can run tests using the command `nose2 --with-cov --coverage tests`
 7. To launch the application you should first apply migrations in order to create the database whose process is shown below
 8. Run the application using `python manage.py runserver or python app.py`
+10. Access to the api documentation  `coming soon!`

 ### Command for creation of the database and applying migrations to it